Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * :bangbang:**Are there enough tutorials for learning the software?**

 There are no tutorials offered by QGIS itself (Documentation?), but according to the wide use of the tool, indicated by the sheer number of downloads) there are tutorials from users, teachers and university courses on the internet.
-This is especially helpful, as they come in a variety of languages especially English, French, Spanish and Portugese.
+This is especially helpful, as they come in a variety of languages like French, Spanish and Portugese, so its use in an international context with multilingual research teams is facilitated.

 * :heavy_exclamation_mark:**Do test data sets exist for the software?**